Reliable Off-Policy Learning for Dosage Combinations: Additional Results

+(1) The column ``selected'' displays the final performance of our method when using the finally recommended policy.
+In this column, the $ mean \pm std $ can be considered as the expected regret with Monte-Carlo-CV confidence intervals (including retraining the nuisance functions) and should primarily be used for evaluating the performance and for comparison with different policy learning methods.
+We observe that our method significantly outperforms the baselines.

+(2) The column ``mean'' represents the means within the $k$ restarts of the policy learning (i.e., Step~3 in our method).
+As such, its values can indicate how a randomly selected policy out of the $k$ restarts would perform compared to the ``selected one''.
+For example, we observe that, for the ``na{\"i}ve'' baselines using a na{\"i}ve MSE loss for selection, suboptimal policies are oftentimes selected, whereas our method shows robust behavior.

+(3) The column ``std'' shows the standard deviation within the $k$ restarts of the policy learning (i.e., Step~3 in our method).
+As such, the values indicate how often similar performing policies are learned.
+It thus refers to the robustness within the $k$ runs.
+As a consequence, lower values imply that (i)~probably fewer restarts $k$ are needed to find the targeted optimum, and (ii)~fewer local optima are learned, which reduces the risk of selecting a suboptimal policy.

+Hence, we suggest using the ``selected'' column ($ mean \pm std $) for evaluating the final performance of our method, and the other two columns (``mean'' and ``std'') to show the inner robustness of our method compared to ablation baselines.

+Overall, we demonstrate that the performance of our framework is robust across the tested settings and has low regret and low variation across different re-reruns and different restarts, including the more complex setup.

 \textbf{Sensitivity analysis of the reliability threshold $\Bar{\varepsilon}$}: In our experiments, we set the reliability threshold $\Bar{\varepsilon}$ to the $5\%$-quantile of the estimated GPS $\hat{f}(t, x)$ of the train set.
-This is due to the reason that the GPS is a probability density function over a $p$-dimensional continuous space, and hence, is hard to interpret intuitively.
+This is due to the reason that the GPS is a probability density function over a $p$-dimensional continuous space and, hence, is hard to interpret intuitively.
 Unlike discrete probabilities, which are bounded between $0$ and $1$ and can be interpreted intuitively by humans, the GPS has no upper bound.
-To this end, we suggest the heuristic to choose $\Bar{\varepsilon}$ dependent on $x\%$-quantiles of the estimated GPS on the train dataset.
-By this, we aim to learn optimal dosages, which have at least the same estimated reliability as $x\%$ of the observed data.
+To this end, we suggest a heuristic to choose $\Bar{\varepsilon}$ dependent on $x\%$-quantiles of the estimated GPS based on the train dataset.
+As a result, we aim to learn optimal dosages, which have at least the same estimated reliability as $x\%$ of the observed data.

 In our heuristic, the selection of the quantile $x$ is still subjective and cannot be optimized during hyperparameter tuning, as we assume to have no access to the ground truth $\mu(t, x)$.
 Nevertheless, we can leverage our semi-synthetic data to perform a sensitivity analysis over $x$ for $\Bar{\varepsilon}$ and thus corroborate our choice.
 For this, we evaluate the final performance of our method on the test data for $\Bar{\varepsilon}$ set to different quantiles of $\hat{f}$ over $k=5$ runs.
 The results are displayed in Fig.~\ref{fig:epsilon}.